 If you do fly from Taipei and you have an extra day, you could visit the popular City of Taichung on your way back North.

-I hope this Taiwan Itinerary helps you plan your Taiwan Trip or Holiday!
+I hope this Taiwan Itinerary helps you plan your Taiwan Trip and Taiwan Holiday!

 For more of my Taipei Blog Posts see: